stefansilverio/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 This project in higher level programming is about:
 * How to use strings
 * What are indexing and slicing in Python
-* how to check your code with PEP 8
+* How to check your code with PEP8
 * How to use the Python interpreter

 ---